EduMIPS64/edumips64/docs/user/en/src/instructions.rst

   Executes the multiplication between 64-bits registers rs and rt, putting the low-order 64-bits doubleword of the result into special register LO and the high-order 64-bits doubleword of the result into special register HI.

+* `DMULU rs, rt`

+  Executes the multiplication between 64-bits registers rs and rt, considering them as unsigned values and putting the low-order 64-bits doubleword of the result into special register LO and the high-order 64-bits doubleword of the result into special register HI.

 * `DMULTU rs, rt`

   Executes the multiplication between 64-bits registers rs and rt, considering them as unsigned values and putting the low-order 64-bits doubleword of the result into special register LO and the high-order 64-bits doubleword of the result into special register HI.